Ed-ITSolutions/KashflowAPI/README.markdown

 KashflowApi provides an Active Record like interface to the Kashflow API.

-# Unimplemented Methods

-Some of the methods in the Kashflow API have not been implemented in this gem (yet)

 # Usage

 At the beginning of your program, or in an rails initializer call the configure block like so: